Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/configuring_odette.md

 <span id="Read_time_out"></span>

-### Read time- out
+### Read time-out

-To specify the read time- out for a response, set the RTO parameter.
-This corresponds to the wait time- out for a response to an "FPDU" before it is assumed that communication has been interrupted.
-This time- out is also used for Transfer CFT internal events.
+To specify the read time-out for a response, set the RTO parameter.
+This corresponds to the wait time-out for a response to an "FPDU" before it is assumed that communication has been interrupted.
+This time-out is also used for Transfer CFT internal events.

 <span id="Data_compression"></span>